 Memorizing lists of words is a traditional method of vocabulary development.
 However, you are likely to forget such memorized lists quickly.
-Studies show that to master a word, you must see and use it in various contexts.
+Studies show that to master a word (or a word part), you must see and use it in various contexts.
 By working actively and repeatedly with a word, you greatly increase the chance of really learning it.
-Building on this idea, the Learning Center provides a variety of activities and exercises to help you learn the 300 words in Improving Vocabulary Skills.
+Building on this idea, the Learning Center provides a variety of activities and exercises to help you learn the 300 words in Advancing Vocabulary Skills.

 Inside the Learning Center

-When you review the main menu for Improving Vocabulary Skills, you’ll see each chapter consists of seven activities:
+When you review the main menu for Advancing Vocabulary Skills, you’ll see each chapter consists of seven activities:

 ● The first activity is called Vocabulary in Context.
 In this activity, you’ll be presented with ten new vocabulary words.
 Each word will be in boldface.
 If you click it, you will hear it spoken out loud (make sure your device’s volume is turned up).
 Next to the word, you will also be shown how to pronounce it (in parentheses).
-For example, the pronunciation of absolve (the first word in Chapter 1) is (ăb-zŏlv).
+For example, the pronunciation of detriment is (dĕtrə-mənt).
 You can find the full pronunciation guide here or refer to it anytime in the main menu right beneath the book’s introduction.

-Beneath each word are two sentences and an occasional picture that will help you understand the word's meaning.
+Beneath each word are two sentences and, for some, a picture that will help you understand its meaning.
 In each sentence, the context—the other words in the sentence—provides clues you can use to figure out the definition.
 There are four common types of context clues: examples, synonyms, antonyms, and the general sense of the sentence.
 Each is briefly described below.

 Common Context Clues

 A sentence may include examples that reveal what an unfamiliar word means.
-For instance, take a look at the following sentence from Chapter 1 for the word eccentric:
+For instance, take a look at the following sentence from Chapter 1 for the word scrupulous:

-The sentences provide two examples of what makes Bruce eccentric.
-The first is that he lives in a circular house.
-The second is that he rides to work on a motorcycle while wearing a three-piece suit.
+The sentence provides two examples of what makes the judge scrupulous.
+The first is that he never accepted a bribe.
+The second is that the judge did not allow personal threats to influence his decisions.
 What do these two examples have in common?
-The answer to that question will tell you what eccentric means.
+The answer to that question will tell you what scrupulous means.
 Look at the answer choices below, and choose the one you think is correct.

-Both of the examples given in the sentences about Bruce tell us that he is unusual, or odd.
-So if you chose b, you chose the correct answer.
+Both of the examples given in the sentences about the judge tell us that he is honest, or ethical.
+So if you picked a, you chose the correct answer.

-Instead of using irate twice, the author used a synonym in the first part of the sentence.
-Find that synonym, and then choose the letter of the correct answer from the choices below.
+Instead of using collaborate twice, the author used a synonym in the second part of the sentence.
+Find that synonym, and then choose the correct answer from the choices below.

-Antonyms are words with opposite meanings.
-For example, help and harm are antonyms, as are work and rest.
+.
 Antonyms serve as context clues by providing the opposite meaning of an unknown word.
-For instance, the sentence below from Chapter 1 provides an antonym clue for the word antagonist.
+For instance, the sentence below from Chapter 1 provides an antonym clue for the word gregarious

-The author is contrasting the boxers’ two different relationships, so we can assume that antagonists and good friends have opposite, or contrasting, meanings.
-Using that contrast as a clue, pick the answer that you think best defines antagonist.
+The author is contrasting the brother’s and sister’s different personalities, so we can assume that gregarious and shy have opposite, or contrasting, meanings.
+Using that contrast as a clue, pick the answer that you think best defines gregarious.

 The correct answer is b.
-Because antagonist is the opposite of friend, it must mean “enemy.”
+Because gregarious is the opposite of shy, it must mean “outgoing.”

 4 General Sense of the Sentence

 Even when there is no example, synonym, or antonym clue in a sentence, most of the time you can still figure out the meaning of an unfamiliar word.
-For example, look at this sentence from Chapter 1 for the word malign.
+For example, look at the sentence from Chapter 1 for the word detriment.

-After studying the context carefully, you should be able to figure out what the reporter does to movie stars.
-That will be the meaning of malign.
+After studying the context carefully, you should be able to figure out the connection between smoking and health.
+That will be the meaning of detriment.
 Which of the three answer choices below best expresses that meaning?